egg528/egg528.github.io/src/content/til/data-oriented-programming/3/en.md

 ---
-title: "[Data-Oriented Programming] Chapter 3: Basic Data Manipulation"
+title: "Chapter 3: Basic Data Manipulation"
 description: "DOP Principle 2: Learn how to represent data objects with generic data structures and their advantages and disadvantages."
 date: "2024-11-02"
 draft: false